 Talking about how you really feel

-"How are you?" is a frequently asked question to start a conversation.
-At work, when visiting someone, or standing on the sidelines at the sports field.
+“How are you?” is a common question used to start a conversation.
+At work, when you visit someone, or when you’re standing by the sports field.
 But what do you actually do with the answer?
-Especially when you think the other person is not doing as well as they say.
+Especially when you think the other person isn’t doing as well as they say they are.

-Eleven municipalities in the region launched the "How are you?" campaign with the aim of improving the mental health of residents.
+Eleven municipalities in the region launched the “How are you?” campaign, with the goal of improving residents’ mental health.
 On the website www.hoe-is-het.nl, which went live on May 19, residents can find tips on how to start a conversation.
-They can read about how to share that they are not doing well and how to have a real conversation with someone about it.
+There, they can learn how to let someone know that they’re not doing well and how to have a real conversation with someone about it.

 How are you?

-Everyone feels unwell sometimes: from stress and gloominess to anxiety or just not feeling comfortable in your own skin.
-Yet many people find it difficult to talk about it.
-Shame, doubt, or the feeling that you don't want to burden others can get in the way of conversation.
-While paying attention to each other can make a big difference.
+Everyone feels down sometimes: from stress and gloom to anxiety or just not feeling quite right.
+Yet many people find it hard to talk about it.
+Shame, self-doubt, or the feeling that you don’t want to burden others can get in the way of a conversation.
+But caring for one another can make a big difference.

-June 2-8 is Mental Health Week.
+From June 2 to 8 is Mental Health Week.
 In the run-up to this week, the website went live today.
 It is an initiative of 11 municipalities in the region: Berg en Dal, Beuningen, Druten, Heumen, Mook en Middelaar, Nijmegen, Wijchen, Buren,

 Neder-Betuwe, Tiel, and West Maas en Waal.
-They want to draw more attention to mental health.
-The website "Hoe is het?"
-(How are you?) is intended to make it easier to talk about how you are really doing and to ask others how they are doing.
+They aim to bring more attention to mental health.
+The website 'How are you?' is intended to make it easier to talk about how you are truly feeling and to ask others about it.

 Tour with Angelique Krüger

-On Monday, June 2, the first day of Mental Health Week, the "Hoe is het?" campaign will tour Buren, Druten, Heumen, Nijmegen, and Tiel.
-It will feature a special bus and Angelique Krüger, who has been a presenter at Omroep Gelderland for many years and is best known for the Vierdaagse Journaals.
-During the tour, she will talk to people on the street about the theme of mental health.
-The schedule for this tour will be available in due course on the campaign website: www.hoe-is-het.nl.
+On Monday, June 2, the first day of Mental Health Week, the “Hoe is het?” campaign will go on tour through Buren, Druten, Heumen, Nijmegen, and Tiel.
+The tour will feature a special bus and Angelique Krüger.
+She has been a presenter at Omroep Gelderland for many years and is best known for the Vierdaagse Journaals.
+During the tour, she will talk to people on the street about mental health.
+The schedule for this tour will be available in due course on the campaign’s website: www.hoe-is-het.nl.

 Want to know more?